-The Big Problem with Small Business Websites and How to Overcome Them!
+The Big Problem with Small Business Websites

 Ouch, Small Business Website Mistakes Hurt!

-8 Common Problems with Small Business Websites
+13 Common Problems with Small Business Websites

 1. Not Mobile-First

-Without the technology to engage their mobile visitors many small businesses are missing out on key consumers.
-And the only way to fix that problem is with responsive web design.
+Without the technology to engage their mobile visitors’ many small businesses are missing out on critical consumers.
+And the only way to fix that problem is with mobile-first web design.

 2. Poor Design

 Visitors who have a bad user experience will not stay and engage with a business through the website.
 Even worse, they most likely will tell their friends about the bad experience and keep them away as well.
-Yes, you will save a few dollars up front, but you will lose a lot more in missed opportunities for lead generation and lost sales in the long run!
+So, yes, you will save a few dollars up front, but you will lose a lot more in missed opportunities for lead generation and lost sales in the long run!